Image Optimization Best Practices: Complete Checklist

 ✓ Apply Appropriate Compression

 - Set JPEG quality to 80–85 for most photos.
+This is the sweet spot where files stay small but quality holds up.

 ✓ Use Advanced Compression Tools